-Individual Contractor shall be solely liable for claims by performing this Contract, and under no circumstances shall be solely liable for claims by third parties arising from the Individual Contractor's own acts or omissions in the course of UNDP be held liable for such claims by third parties.
-5. Beneficiary The Individual Contractor selects as beneficiary of any amounts owed under this Contract in the event of death of the Individual ides the payment of any service-incurred liability insurance attributable to the performance of the Mailing address, email address and phone number of benefic ciary: Mailing address, email address and phone number of emerge IN WITNESS WHEREOF, the Parties hereto have executed this Contract.
-Conditions of Contracts for Individual contractors avail form an integral part of this Contract, and that I hav Secretary-General's bulletins ST/SGB/2003/13 of 9 Oct edge and agree that I have read and accept the terms of this Contract, including the General lable on UNDP website at www.undp.org/procurement and attached hereto in Annex II which we read and understood, and agree to abide by the standards of conduct set forth in the tober 2003, entitled "Special Measures for Protection from Sexual Exploitation and Sexual Regulations Governing the Status, Basic Rights and Duties of Officials other than Secretariat ☐ The Individual Contractor has submitted a Statement of G ood Health and confirmation of immunization.
-AUTHORIZING OFFICER: United Nations Development Programme INDIVIDUAL CONTRACTOR: Name; Name; Signature; Signature; Date Data
+performing this Contract, and under no circumstances shall UNDP be held liable for such claims by third parties.
+5. Beneficiary The Individual Contractor selects Contractor while performing services hereunder.
+This incluservices for UNDP. as beneficiary of any amounts owed under this Contract in the event of death of the Individual ades the payment of any service-incurred liability insurance attributable to the performance of the ciary: Mailing address, email address and phone number of emerg- ency contact (if different from beneficiary): IN WITNESS WHEREOF, the Parties hereto have executed this Contract.
+Conditions of Contracts for Individual contractors avail form an integral part of this Contract, and that I has Secretary-General's bulletins ST/SGB/2003/13 of 9 Oct edge and agree that I have read and accept the terms of this Contract, including the General lable on UNDP website at www.undp.org/procurement and attached hereto in Annex II which we read and understood, and agree to abide by the standards of conduct set forth in the tober 2003, entitled "Special Measures for Protection from Sexual Exploitation and Sexual Regulations Governing the Status, Basic Rights and Duties of Officials other than Secretarian ☐ The Individual Contractor has submitted a Statement of G good Health and confirmation of immunization.
+AUTHORIZING OFFICER: United Nations Development Programme INDIVIDUAL CONTRACTOR: Name; Name; Signature; Signature; Date; Date;